the-kid89/bdd/http_server/README.md

       netcat -lp 8080 -e ./bashttpd

+Note that in modern versions of netcat the `-e` option is deprecated but can be re-enabled by installing `netcat`.
+Then setup the alternatives with `sudo update-alternatives --config nc`.

 Note that in the `socat` example above, the web server will immediately exit once the first connection closes.
 If you wish to serve to more than one client - like most servers do, then use the variant:

      socat TCP4-LISTEN:8080,fork EXEC:/usr/local/bin/bashttpd